mz0in/coolify-docs/frameworks/jekyll.md

 EXPOSE 80
 CMD ["nginx", "-g", "daemon off;"]
 ```
+3. Make sure you have a `Gemfile` and `Gemfile.lock` in the root of your project.
-3. Set the buildpack to `Dockerfile`.
+4. Set the buildpack to `Dockerfile`.